consumer-reports-innovation-lab/data-rights-protocol/implementation-guides.md

-# Digital Rights Protocol Implementation Guides
+# Digital Rights Protocol Implementation Guide

 This documents describes the basic technical components of the Data Rights Protocol system, with a